AmeerTaweel/the-anime-database/README.md

 ## Features

 * Clean, easy-to-use, modern and responsive design.
-* Abiltiy to search anime.
+* Ability to search anime.
 * Lists of top airing animes, upcoming animes, movie animes, special animes, ova animes and best animes of all time.
 * All kinds of information about a selected anime.
 * Anime schedule for all week days.